aaandres/HSigning/README.md

 - This prototype version works with any type of shape but ONLY with its first spline.
 - For software creation, you can define position on creation or create the object and then assign the spline.

-If there's interest (I mean commercial interest), I'll develop the C# version for better performance with all missing features:
+If there's interest (I mean commercial interest), I'll develop the version with all missing features:

 - Work with multispline shapes.
 - Mapping coordinates.